-Indonesia’s building and construction sector is in the midst of a sustained boom, with both private and public spending on the rise.
+Indonesia’s building and construction sector are in the midst of a sustained boom, with both private and public spending on the rise.

-- Indonesia’s construction sector is growing 7-8 percent per year.
+- Indonesia’s construction sector is growing at 7-8% per year.

 - Annual per capita cement consumption in Indonesia stands at around 200 kilograms.

 - Indonesia was identified as the top Asian country for construction market growth.

 The total construction projects market in Indonesia in 2018, excluding oil and gas sector, is forecast to reach IDR 451,337 billion (USD 32.2 billion) in 2018—65% would be in the civil area and 35% in the building sector.